Quadraxis-v2/hbc-rebrewed/README.md

 The Homebrew Channel: Rebrewed.
 This is a fork of the original Homebrew Channel by fail0verflow with more stuff.

+New features:
+* Sorting by app size and author
+* vWii: Menu option to reboot to the Wii U Menu
+* Display of number of applications

 Included portions:

 * The Homebrew Channel
 * Reload stub
 * Banner
-* PyWii (includes Alameda for banner creation)
+* PyWii (includes Alameda for banner creation), ported to Python 3
 * WiiPAX (LZMA executable packer)

 Not included:

 * Installer
+* BootMii nor the GUI (CE1LING_CAT)

-Note that the code in this repository differs from the source code used to build the official version of The Homebrew Channel, which includes additional protection features (i.e. we had to add reverse-DRM to stop scammers from selling it).
+Note that the code in this repository differs from the source code used to build the fail0verflow's version of The Homebrew Channel, which includes additional protection features (i.e. we had to add reverse-DRM to stop scammers from selling it).